wombatlabs/aleo-pool-server/readme.md

-# Aleo Mining Pool Server
+# Aleo Proving Pool Server

 ## Introduction

-A mining pool server for the Aleo network.
+A Proving pool server for the Aleo network.

 ## Why a Standalone Server?

+> This is explaining why this project was created during Testnet2 period.

 1. I want to separate the mining pool part from the network node as ledger syncing sometimes interferes with the mining pool operations.
 2. I want to use a more efficient network protocol for pool - miner communication.